-Human Dignity and Religious Freedom: Preventing and Responding to Persecution
+Human Dignity and Freedom of Religion or Belief: Preventing and Addressing Persecution

 The 2019 Annual International Law and Religion Symposium focuses a light on persecution, with a particular emphasis on how implementing the concepts of human dignity and religious freedom can help prevent and respond to persecution worldwide.